ZhangJD-ong/STRIDE/README.md

 A universal self-supervised denoiser for fluorescence optical microscopy imaging.

 ## 📄 Paper:
 The paper is under review.
-An arXiv preprint is available at: